My Main Page with Links to My Other

 critiques of consumerism that held ordinary Americans in contempt, yet this

-work veers close to a different elitism, the elitism that says most Americans
+work veers close to a different problem, an ideology that says most Americans

-are to stupid and lazy for a life other than the trough or the treadmill.
+are too stupid or lazy for a life other than the trough or the treadmill.
 It is

-and be vulgar.
-This is a bad approach.
+and act vulgar.
 His recommendations are little more than

-token measures, yet they will create a brouhaha with first amendment
+token measures, yet they will create mutually destructive fights with hedonism

-five hours a day plays less profane video games for five hours a day?
+ten hours a day plays video games having less profanity for ten hours a day?
 Changing

 Consumer excesses should be dealt with

-by progressive consumption taxes, better bankruptcy laws, greater taxes on externalities,
+by progressive consumption taxes, better bankruptcy laws, larger taxes on externalities,

-better academic standards, not first amendment restrictions.
+better ethical and academic standards, not first amendment restrictions.
+Restictions on speech could lead to dystopian nightmares.
 No one would

-bother with Channel One if schools were so rigorous that they simply could not
+bother with Channel One if schools were so good they could not

 but they were also right.